“You’re Too Poor To Be Wearing This!” My Stepmom Hissed—Then a Veteran Shut Her Up…

 My father, Thomas Butcher, worked sixty‑hour weeks as an aircraft mechanic, his hands permanently stained, his shoulders always a little hunched from bending over turbines.

-After my mother died when I was eight, it was just the two of us.
 We didn’t talk much about feelings.
 We talked about fixing things, about showing up, about doing what needed to be done.

 That became our language.